Both CBD and kratom are being studied for their potential to treat issues including chronic pain, anxiety, and drug addiction.

 What is kratom?

-Though the plant contains more than 40 different alkaloids, two alkaloids, in particular, have been the topic of recent scrutiny: mitragynine (MG) and 7‐hydroxymitragynine (7‐HMG).
-Similar to how CBD and THC interact, MG appears to be therapeutic, while 7-HMG has psychoactive properties.
-And while MG is the more dominant compound in kratom, 7-HMG acts on the same brain receptors as opioids, which has put the legality of kratom at risk.
+Though the plant contains more than 40 distinct alkaloids, two of them, mitragynine (MG) and 7hydroxymitragynine (7HMG), have recently come under examination.
+MG appears to be medicinal, similar to how CBD and THC interact, whereas 7-HMG exhibits psychoactive effects.
+While MG is the most prevalent component in kratom, 7-HMG binds to the same brain receptors as opioids, putting kratom’s legality in jeopardy.

 Uses for kratom

-Kratom has a long history as a remedy for a wide number of conditions and symptoms.
-In the past, it has been used to treat problems such as:
+Kratom has a lengthy history of use as a treatment for a variety of ailments and symptoms.
+It has previously been used to address issues such as:

 - Muscle pain